iseebi/aizome-compose/README.md

 ### Configure repository

-Aizome is distributed via GitHub Package Registry.
+Aizome is distributed via GitHub Package Registry or maven.iseteki.net.

+#### GitHub Package Registry

 Add the following repository to your `settings.gradle.kts` (or `build.gradle.kts`) to use it: